-2.1 The Pay, Performance and HR Committee has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework.
-This committee delegates day-to-day responsibility for operating the policy and ensuring its maintenance and review to the Human Resources Director.

-2.2 Leaders and Managers have a specific responsibility to ensure the fair application of this policy and all employee are responsible for supporting colleagues and ensuring its success.
+- 2.1 The Pay, Performance and HR Committee has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework.
+This committee delegates day-to-day responsibility for operating the policy and ensuring its maintenance and review to the Head of Human Resources. - 2.2 Leaders and Managers have a specific responsibility to ensure the fair application of this policy and all employee are responsible for supporting colleagues and ensuring its success.